Garden & Lawn

 Instructions and guide on how to mix and use it safely

-To demonstrate how effective this weed killer is I recently sprayed a large area that had some very tall established weeds.
-Now in general, you want to spray weeds as they emerge so it’s fresh new foliage.
-This is when it’s most effective but I wanted to show that this weedkiller can even kill large established weeds which is where most other weedkillers don’t seem to be that effective.
+To demonstrate how effective this weed killer is, I recently sprayed a large area with some very tall established weeds.
+Now, in general, you want to spray weeds as they emerge so they’re fresh new foliage.
+This is when it’s most effective, but I wanted to show that this weedkiller can even kill large established weeds, which is where most other weedkillers don’t seem to be that effective.

-The picture below is before I treated the area with Gallup Home & Garden weedkiller.
-This area of the nursery has not been used in a while and as you can see, the weeds have soon taken over.
+The picture below is from before I treated the area with Gallup Home & Garden weedkiller at the recommended concentration.
+This area of the nursery has not been used in a while, and as you can see, the weeds have soon taken over.

 The area before spraying with Gallop Glyphosate Weed Killer